 No two businesses are alike, and each will have differing insurance needs.
 In some cases, public liability cover isn’t optional.
 For example, if you perform work as a contractor on behalf of another company, they usually require you to hold public liability insurance.
 Similarly, if your business premises are located in a shopping centre or mall, centre management will require a certain level of public liability cover.

 Whether you’re starting a business or already established, it’s important to identify and manage potential risks to customers and third parties that may exist within your business.
 But no matter how prepared you are, accidents can happen.
-Public liability insurance may help protect your business against compensation it’s legally required to pay for death or injury to customers or third parties, or damage to their property.
+Public liability insurance may help cover your business against compensation it’s legally required to pay for death or injury to customers or third parties, or damage to their property.